Lisa Heaman – Head of School

 When she is not helping students and sharing her love of craft projects with them, Abby enjoys painting, crocheting, hiking, boating, and spending time with her family.
 An interesting fact that you might not know–Abby had the honor of playing clarinet with her high school wind ensemble for a packed house at Carnegie Hall!
 Abby’s life quote is: “It isn’t what we say or think that defines us, but what we do.” – Jane Austen

 Cindy Rathgeber started teaching at Silverwood in 2008.
 She has a Bachelors Degree from the University of Washington in Society, Ethics, and Human Behavior and her Master’s Degree in Education from Antioch University Seattle.

-Cindy lives in Port Orchard with her husband and two young sons.
-One of Cindy’s sons attends Silverwood and the other will in a couple of years.
-Some of Cindy’s hobbies include hanging out with her family, hiking, drawing, painting (watercolor and ink), reading, traveling, cooking and finding Math in our everyday lives, like forts that the students build.
+Cindy lives in Port Orchard with her husband and two young sons, both of whom attend Silverwood School.
+Some of Cindy’s hobbies include hanging out with her family, hiking, drawing, painting (watercolor and ink), reading, traveling, cooking and finding Math in our everyday lives, like the forts that Silverwood students build.